McCallum Place provides leading anorexia treatment to ensure long-lasting recovery for a healthier and more satisfying life.

 - Reduced DHEA, which helps in bone growth

-For cases of anorexia in adolescents and children, up to two-thirds of girls will fail to develop strong bones during this period of critical growth and development.
-This stunted growth is also an effect of anorexia on young boys as well.
+Anorexia among adolescents and children may impair bone development during this period of critical growth and development.
 Bone loss and reduced bone growth, as an effect of anorexia, may not completely be restored during the recovery process even as a person gains weight.
 Additionally, this bone loss is more likely to be permanent the longer the eating disorder persists.

 Additional Physical Effects of Anorexia

-There are several additional physical effects of anorexia that can occur in young women, adolescents, teens, and men.
+There are several additional physical effects of anorexia that can occur in adolescents and adults.
 These effects include:

 - Neurological problems including temporary or permanent nerve damage effecting the brain or other parts of the body